static-analysis-engineering/codehawk/CodeHawk/README.md

 4. Build CodeHawk

 The top-level dependencies needed to build CodeHawk are zlib for compression, the shake build system, and the ocaml package manager (opam).
-The relevant opam packages are `extlib` and `camlzip`.
+In addition to the commands below, use the `opam` setup above to get the dependencies.

 ### Generic Unix